 BSc(Hons), MLib, PhD, FCLIP, AALIA

 Professor Philip Hider has been Head of the School of Information and Communication Studies at Charles Sturt University since 2008.
 He holds an Honours degree in Social Anthropology from the London School of Economics, a Masters of Librarianship from the University of Wales, Aberystwyth, and a PhD from City University, London.
 Philip worked at the British Library from 1995-1997, and in Singapore from 1997-2003.
-He publishes and researches in the areas of information organisation, retrieval and architecture, and served on the Australian Committee on Cataloguing from 2004-2009.
+He publishes and researches in the areas of information organisation, retrieval, and architecture, and served on the Australian Committee on Cataloguing from 2004-2009.
 He is a Fellow of the Chartered Institute of Library and Information Professionals and an Associate Member of the Australian Library and Information Association.
-Philip served as the inaugural Head of the CSU Virtual Campus from 2014-15, and as the Acting Executive Dean of the Faculty of Education from June 2015 until July 2016, as the Deputy Presiding Officer of CSU’s Academic Senate from 2018-2020, and as the Associate Dean Research of the Faculty of Arts and Education from 2020-21.
-He was also seconded on a part-time basis to the Federal Government's Office for Learning and Teaching in 2016.
+Philip served as the inaugural Head of the CSU Virtual Campus from 2014-15, as the Acting Executive Dean of the Faculty of Education from June 2015 until July 2016, as the Deputy Presiding Officer of CSU’s Academic Senate from 2018-2020, and as the Associate Dean Research of the Faculty of Arts and Education from 2020-21.
+He was also seconded on a part-time basis to the Australian Government's Office for Learning and Teaching in 2016.
 The second edition of his best-selling text, Information Resource Description, was published in 2018.
-Visit Philip's personal website.

-Philip's research is primarily in the field of information (and knowledge) organisation, and in cognate fields such as information retrieval and information architecture.
-It is focused on the uses and value of metadata in the context of various kinds of retrieval system, including library catalogues, bibliographic databases and scholarly repositories.
+Philip's research is primarily located in the field of information (and knowledge) organisation, and in cognate fields such as information retrieval and information architecture.
+It examines the way information resources are described and categorised, and how these descriptions and categorisations (i.e., metadata) can be used to retrieve resources in optimal ways.
 Philip has conducted research in and for a range of institutions, including the National Library Board of Singapore, the National Library of Australia, the State Library of Victoria, the State Library of NSW, and the Australian government's Office for Learning and Teaching, generating around $1M of grant income.
-He has published many research and scholarly articles in a wide range of international Library and Information Studies journal and co-leads CSU’s Libraries Research Group.
+He has published around 100 scholarly articles in a wide range of Library and Information Studies journal and co-leads CSU’s Libraries Research Group.
 He currently serves on several editorial boards, including those for the Journal of the Australian Library and Information Association (which he chairs), the Journal of Documentation, Library Management, LIBRES, and Open Information Science.

 Ruthven, Joan.
 DInfoMgt.
 2009.
-“Characteristics, preferences and needs of adult Internet users in a New South Wales public library environment.”
-Co-supervisor
+“Characteristics, preferences, and needs of adult Internet users in a New South Wales public library environment.”

 Hider, P. (2019).
 From Anderson to ORDAC: A history of bibliographic policy discussion in Australia.
 Journal of the Australian Library & Information Association, 68(1), 3-17.